 Bali is fast becoming a top retirement destination, loved for its tropical beauty, warm hospitality, and relaxed lifestyle.
 Retirees enjoy a lower cost of living—often 30–40% less than in Australia—along with fresh local produce, affordable activities like yoga and swimming, and year-round sunshine.

 With retirement visas available for those over 55 and Bali’s close proximity to Australia, it’s easy to stay connected with family or explore Asia.
-At Our Year in Bali, we guide you through the transition, helping you prepare and settle with confidence.

 Book a free discovery call